AndrewC55/Group3Coursework/use-cases/use-case-issue-33.md

-# USE CASE: 33 Population of the World
+# USE CASE: 33 Population of a Continent

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a Marketing executive I can see the population of the world so that I can make marketing decisions based on the population growth
+As a Financial advisor I can see the population of a continent so that I can determine which continent would be best for business

 ### Scope